yi-Xu-0100/traffic-to-badge/README.md

     default: 'github'
 ```

-## 📝 Example that using actions-gh-pages to push traffic branch
+## 📝 Example that using repo-list-generator to generate repository list

-This example use [yi-Xu-0100/repo-list-generator](https://github.com/yi-Xu-0100/repo-list-generator) to generate `static_list` and use [`peaceiris/actions-gh-pages`](https://github.com/peaceiris/actions-gh-pages) to publish traffic data to `traffic branch`.
+This example use [yi-Xu-0100/repo-list-generator](https://github.com/yi-Xu-0100/repo-list-generator) to generate `static_list` and show the result of `traffic branch`.

 ```yaml
 name: traffic2badge